sk-sharif/dashboard/README.md

 7. We can also set GPU
 8. Last We click on lunch to set a nootbook server

+# When the notebook server is available, click Connect to connect to it.

 After setup a notebook server,we will see jupyter notebook server on browser In jupyter notebook,We tested image detection project The main benefits of using notebbok is that we can create notebook containers or pods directly in the cluster, rather than locally on their workstations.